About CAT 2020

 CAT Exam Centers 2020

 CAT Exam 2020 is going to be held at 120 Exam Centres in 28 cities in India.
-Tabulated below is the list of exam centers with codes.
+Tabulated below is the list of exam centers.

 Cut-off Percentiles for the Top IIMs in India through CAT in 2019